FilOzone/filecoin-services-payments/README.md

     -   **For Terminated Rails:** The lockup period cannot be changed, and the `lockupFixed` can only be decreased.
     -   **For Active Rails:**
         -   Any increase to the `period` is checked against the operator's `maxLockupPeriod` allowance.
-        -   **Critical**: If the client's account is **not** fully funded (`isAccountLockupFullySettled` is false), changes are heavily restricted: the `period` cannot be changed, and `lockupFixed` can only be decreased.
-This prevents increasing the financial burden on an underfunded client.
+        -   **Critical**: If the payer's account is **not** fully funded (`isAccountLockupFullySettled` is false), changes are heavily restricted: the `period` cannot be changed, and `lockupFixed` can only be decreased.
+This prevents increasing the financial burden on an underfunded payer.

 #### `modifyRailPayment(uint256 railId, uint256 newRate, uint256 oneTimePayment)`